mycpuorg/mycpuorg.github.io/_posts/2017-12-22-about-interviews.md

 My aim is to have a podcast that you could play on your commute and come out of it learning a new trick or being motivated, inspired to do a little bit more with your day.

 I have learned that getting the audio at the right levels without blowing out ears, yet, getting that 'podcast quality' in a simple audio recording of a conversation can be quite tough.
+However, it was a lot of fun!
+Hopefully, it is equally fun for you folks to listen to the show as well.